jdw2465VEN/shiny-new-templates/README-Template.md

 # READMETitle

 IntroParagraph (replace with a brief intro that tells users what this is and why they might want to use it)

 ## Benefits summary

 This is an optional section that should briefly expound on the benefits and/or pain points that are solved by using this solution.

 ## Requirements and dependencies

 Before you get started, here's what you'll need to get started.

 - Item1
 - Item2
 - Item3

 When you're ready, keep on reading!

-## Set up
+## Setting up

 Follow along and you'll be up and running in no time.

 1. Step1
 2. Step2
 3. Step3

 ## Reference samples

 When you finish setting things up, check out our [reference samples](https://docs.venafi.com/) so you can put this solution to work today.

 ## License

 Copyright © Venafi, Inc. All rights reserved.

 This solution is licensed under the Mozilla Public License, Version 2.0.
 See LICENSE for the full license text.